-Though it hasn’t been officially announced, the web is buzzing this morning with word that Twitter has made its largest acquisition ever: the social TV analytics company Bluefin Labs.
+Though it hasn’t been officially announced, the Web is buzzing this morning with word that Twitter has made its largest acquisition ever: the social TV analytics company Bluefin Labs.
 Time will prove the merits of this investment, but Twitter obviously realizes its largest value to marketers: the ability to instantly capitalize on moments in real time.
 The impending acquisition shows that Twitter is very much aware of its relation to TV viewership and plans to deepen it.

 The “Big Now” vs. the “Long Here”

 Just looking at the most recent data on mentions of Twitter in Super Bowl commercials shows that advertisers understand that conversations on Twitter take place in what Adam Greenfield calls the “Big Now,” or the heightened sense of any given moment by seeing it through the lens of others’ experiences.
 During the blackout last Sunday, Twitter quoted that they were receiving over 231,500 tweets per minute.
-Another great example of the real time type of engagements happening on Twitter is Oreo’s show-stealing advertisement, which was re-tweeted over 14,500 times and should be inducted into the Real-Time Marketing Hall of Fame.
-(If there was such a thing.)
+Another great example of the real time type of engagements happening on Twitter is Oreo’s show-stealing advertisement, which was retweeted over 14,500 times and should be inducted into the Real-Time Marketing Hall of Fame.
+(If there were such a thing.)

 Facebook’s usage is much different and focuses more on the opposite of the Big Now, which Greenfield calls the “Long Here,” or the ability to aggregate experiences, thoughts and memories in one place over time.
-Facebook’s roll out of check-in capabilities, update of timeline formats, the acquisition of Instagram and addition of photo maps show that it is putting its focus on the Long Here.
+Facebook’s roll out of check-in capabilities, update of Timeline formats, the acquisition of Instagram and addition of Photo Maps show that it is putting its focus on the Long Here.
 Even its most recent platform update, Graph Search, focuses on Facebook’s capability to gather a lot of data about people, places and things over time.

 Which Is More Important?